University of Sydney and Souths Cares project puts the spotlight on university education

 Deputy Vice-Chancellor (Indigenous Strategy and Services) Professor Shane Houston launched the students' films in the Great Hall yesterday.

-High school students, who are supported by Souths Cares, wrote, directed, starred and sat in the director's chairs for the films, collaborating with postgraduate students to shoot and produce the videos.
+High school students, who are supported by Souths Cares, wrote, starred and sat in the director's chairs for the films, alongside Graduate Diploma in Indigenous Health Promotion (GDIHP) students to shoot and produce the videos.

 "The Framing Health project is one of the results of a shared vision between the University of Sydney and Souths Cares to challenge any concerns or doubts young Aboriginal students may have about attending university in the future," Professor Houston said.